ibm-cloud-docs/Registry/container-registry-cli.md

 <dt><code>--include-ibm</code></dt>
 <dd>(Optional) Includes {{site.data.keyword.IBM_notm}}-provided public images in the output.
 By default only private images are listed.
 You can view {{site.data.keyword.IBM_notm}}-provided  images in the global registry only.</dd>
 <dt><code>--no-va</code></dt>
 <dd>(Optional) Excludes the security status (Vulnerability Advisor) results from the output.
-If you don't need the security status results as part of your `ibmcloud cr image-digests` output, you can use this option to increase performance.</dd>
+If you don't need the security status results as part of your <code>ibmcloud cr image-digests</code> output, you can use this option to increase performance.</dd>
 </dl>

 ### Example